SATB2 Associated Syndrome

 Please speak to your medical team to learn more about the features and health implications associated with SATB2 Associated Syndrome.

-SATB2 Associated Syndrome is a genetic condition caused by genetic changes in the SATB2 gene on Chromosome 2.
-These genetic changes include single base changes (sequence variants), deletions, duplications, as well as large chromosomal rearrangements and translocations that span the SATB2 locus.4
+SATB2 Associated Syndrome is a genetic condition caused by disease-causing genetic changes (variants) in the SATB2 gene on Chromosome 2.
+These genetic variants include single base changes (sequence variants/ a single letter changes in the genetic code), deletions, duplications, as well as large chromosomal rearrangements and translocations that span the SATB2 locus.4 For more information on different types of genetic variants, please refer to Centre for Genetics Education: Types of genetic variation.

-Every individual has two copies (alleles) of the SATB2 gene – one on each chromosome; a genetic change in just one of the copies can result in SATB2 Associated Syndrome (autosomal dominant condition).1
+All individual have two copies (alleles) of the SATB2 gene, one on each chromosome inherited from each parent.
+SATB2-associated syndrome is an autosomal dominant condition – a genetic variant in just one of the SATB2 gene copies can result in SATB2 Associated Syndrome.1

-For most individuals with SATB2 Associated Syndrome, their genetic change in SATB2 occurs randomly (de novo) prior to birth and is not passed down (inherited) from their parents.
-In a small number of reported families, the genetic change in one of the SATB2 alleles had been inherited from a parent who has the genetic change in some but not all of their cells (this is called genetic mosaicism), and often has typical learning and health.1,4
+For most individuals with SATB2 Associated Syndrome, their genetic variant in SATB2 occurs randomly (de novo) prior to birth and is not passed down (inherited) from their parents.
+In a small number of reported families, the genetic variant in one of the SATB2 alleles had been inherited from a parent who has the genetic change in some but not all of their cells (this is called genetic mosaicism); the parent often has typical learning abilities and health.1,4 More information on genetic mosaicism can be found at Centre for Genetics Education: Mosaicism.

 - Information on Genetic Services